musajoshua/Face-Generation-GAN/README.md

 The generator loss will look similar only with flipped labels.
 The generator's goal is to get the discriminator to think its generated images are real.

+We used the BCEWithLogitsLoss (Binary Cross Entropy Loss) loss function

 ```python
 def real_loss(D_out):
     '''Calculates how close discriminator outputs are to being real.